KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 ## Running the App

 The most straightforward way to launch the Flask app is to run it locally.
-First, open a command-line prompt, navigate to the project’s directory and run the following commands:
+Flask needs to be told where to find our application in order to use it.
+This is achieved by setting the `FLASK_APP` environment variable.
+For this purpose, open a (Windows) command prompt, navigate to the project’s directory and run the following command:

 ```
 set FLASK_APP=app